dguevel/PyZOGY/README.md

 # PyZOGY
-PyZOGY is a Python implementation of the image subtraction algorithm published by Zackey, Ofek, and Gal-Yam.
+PyZOGY is a Python implementation of the image subtraction algorithm published by Zackay, Ofek, and Gal-Yam.
 The algorithm requires two registered images and their PSF's saved as fits files.
 One can optionally provide masks, in fits files where every pixel is either 0 (good) or 1 (bad).
 Alternatively, the code will mask pixels above a user defined threshold (a number) for each image.
 The code fits the spatially varying background level by dividing